 How Other Languages Treat Gender-Neutral Pronouns

 Germans are currently grappling with the question of whether it’d even be possible to neutralize the three-gendered noun system.
 The dialect Niederdeutsch manages to succeed at this, however, by eliminating der, die, das (the masculine, the feminine, the neutral) in favor of de.
-As for pronouns, you might encounter Germans who use sier and xier in addition to the more common sie, but most people are unlikely to understand these outside of queer and activist spaces.
+As for pronouns, you might encounter Germans who use sier and xier, but most people are unlikely to understand these outside of queer and activist spaces.

 Swedish is, like English, semi-genderless, but its relatively successful adoption of hen makes for an interesting case study.
 The use of “hen” as a gender-neutral pronoun was initially met with a lot of skepticism when it was first introduced in the ’60s, including from linguists, whose main concern that it would muddle the clarity of who was being referred to.
 But over time (and especially during the 2000s), hen gained traction as a pronoun for non-binary people, and after a spike of media attention and debate in 2012, it was added to the Swedish dictionary SAOL in 2015.
 Today, it’s used in the media, in the parliament, in everyday speech and official texts.
 More importantly, almost everyone in Sweden understands the word, and it hasn’t led to as much confusion as linguists feared.

 In French, the gender-neutral pronouns are still not officially defined.
 The pronouns listed in the infographic are the most commonly used gender-neutral pronouns within the community, but relatively few people will understand these outside of activist spaces.